musale/musale-dev/content/cv/_index.md

 ## Summary

-I’m a software engineer with over five years of experience developing web applications, as well as providing technical management for small teams of software developers.
+I’m a software engineer with over 5 years of experience developing web applications, as well as providing technical management for small teams of software developers.

 I’m fluent in Python, JavaScript, HTML, English and Swahili.
 I’ve also written a good amount of Golang, CSS, Shell Scripting, C++, XSLT and Java.
 I learn quickly, care about detail, and love computer science and mathematics.

-## Skills: What I Do...
+## Skills: This is What I Do...

 ### Software development